sokcryptojacking/SoK/README.md

 The file type of the samples can be used to decide whether the sample is in-browser or host-based cryptojacking.
 If the sample is in the HTML format, the sample is called in-browser cryptojacking, while other formats (e.g., exe, dll, C/C++) are called host-based cryptojacking malware samples.

+We are still working on our research and we continue to add more samples as we have more data available.
+We add our updated in-browser cryptojacking dataset which contains 23320 domains that contains in-browser cryptojacking malware.
 ### The use of samples in our paper:

 For our paper, we used the dataset to verify some known techniques and behaviors of cryptojacking malware.
 Particularly, we used the dataset for the following purposes: